 Grand Master Michael Chikuzen Gould plays Shakuhachi

-This DVD consists of six Honkyoku pieces performed on February 8, 2009 at the Canton Cultural Center for the Arts in Canton, Ohio.
+This DVD consists of 6 Honkyoku pieces performed on February 8, 2009 at the Canton Cultural Center for the Arts in Canton, Ohio.

 Japanese Folk Tunes & Children’s Songs

-This collection consists of 26 Japanese Folk Tunes and Children's Songs performed solo in an intimate setting by Michael "Chikuzen" Gould on the shakuhachi.
-It is a perfect instructional collection as well as a very listenable collection of joyful music.
+This CD consists of 26 Japanese Folk Tunes and Children’s Songs performed solo in an intimate setting by Michael Chikuzen Gould on the shakuhachi.
+It is a perfect instructional CD as well as a very listenable collection of joyful music.

 Monshogodo: Meditative Sounds of Old Japan

-This collection for accompaniment to meditative activities is a collaboration between Michael and Sebastien Gishin Cyr, a zen monk living in Montreal, Canada.
-Gishin specializes in Buddhists chanting, especially Shomyo chanting, which is showcased in this collection.
-The long tones of the Shakuhachi bending around in calligraphic like swirls complement the strong pure sounds of Gishins’ chanting.
+This CD for accompaniment to meditative activities is a collaboration between Michael and Sebastien Gishin Cyr, a zen monk living in Montreal, Canada.
+Gishin specializes in Buddhists chanting, especially Shomyo chanting, which is showcased in this CD.
+The long tones of the shakuhachi bending around in calligraphic like swirls complement the strong pure sounds of Gishins’ chanting.
 There is also a solo version of the Heart Sutra by Gishin and the shakuhachi song, “Koku” played in it’s entirety by Michael.

 Yoshinobu Taniguchi & Michael Gould

 Currently out of stock.

 Listen to a musical sample of the song “Shika No Tone” (1.59mb, mp3) from this CD.